The Bankrate promise

 You can request one free copy of your credit score and credit report every 12 months from each of the three major credit reporting bureaus: Equifax, Experian and TransUnion.

 Alternatively, you can access your credit score for free through many financial institutions.
 First check if your bank or issuer offers this perk by checking its website, calling customer service or exploring your account.
-If they don’t, you can check your score with a service like Capital One’s CreditWise, Chase’s Credit Journey or American Express’s MyCredit Journey — none of which require you to be a banking customer to use them.
+If it doesn’t, you can check your score with a service like Capital One’s CreditWise, Chase’s Credit Journey or American Express’s MyCredit Journey — none of which require you to be a banking customer to use them.

 If you want to do a deeper dive, you can also look into your credit report.
-Credit score and credit report are easy to mix up.
+A credit score and a credit report are easy to mix up.
 Think of your credit score as a “grade,” like one you would receive in school.
 Your credit report is more like a file folder full of individual assignments and quizzes — a record of all your activity that went into that grade.
 If your score doesn’t seem quite right, check your credit report and make sure to dispute any errors if you find them.

 The two main credit scoring systems are FICO and VantageScore.
 Here is a breakdown of the score ranges for each: